Eschatologue/CM_wiki/docs/equipment/adventuring-gear.md

 The Adventuring Gear table in this section includes gear that adventurers often find useful.
 These items are described here in alphabetical order, with an item's price appearing after its name.

+## 2024 Player's Handbook Items

+These adventuring items are available as part of the 2024 Player's Handbook.

 ##### Adventuring Gear table

 | Item | Cost |  | Item | Cost |